Fall Lawn Care Checklist

 Apply post-emergent herbicides like 2,4-D to target dandelions, clover, and other broadleaf weeds.
 Spot treatment is better than broadcasting with a lawn spreader.
 You can also apply a pre-emergent herbicide to prevent annual weeds like henbit and chickweed.

-Lawns benefit from dethatching when the thatch layer exceeds half an inch, as excessive buildup prevents water and nutrients from reaching roots.
-Thatch removal timing, or dethatching, varies significantly between grass types.
+Lawns benefit from dethatching when the thatch layer exceeds 1/2 inch, as excessive buildup prevents water and nutrients from reaching roots.
+The best time to dethatch your lawn varies significantly between grass types.

 • Cool-season grasses should be dethatched in early fall — late August through September — when they’re still actively growing and can recover before winter dormancy.